mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 PLATFORM
 Somewhere between personnel carriers, oversized tanks and mobile command posts.
-This medium-sized MFP operates with a crew of up to 12 K’kree warriors.
+This medium-sized MFP operates with a crew of up to 12 K'kree warriors.
 Its high level of automation permits a single individual to set up movement and fire patterns, and all weapons can be fired semi-autonomously.
 As a rule, one Merchant-class operator will be carried for each major weapon system, plus the commanding Noble.

-Basic hull form is oval like many other K’kree vehicles but with a greater length-to-beam ratio and tapering tail that makes the MFP seem less like a ‘flying saucer’ than some designs.
+Basic hull form is oval like many other K'kree vehicles but with a greater length-to-beam ratio and tapering tail that makes the MFP seem less like a 'flying saucer' than some designs.
 Underside and top armor are fixed but there are folding panels in the all-round armor, which allow the crew relief from confinement and the ability to directly